Minimal example application

 });

-Closing the application
+Closing the Application

 Before the application quits, we need to call the shutdown() function on the Pi4J static helper class.
 This will ensure that all I/O instances are properly shutdown, released by the system and shutdown in the appropriate manner.
 Termination will also ensure that any background threads/processes are cleanly shutdown and any used memory is returned to the system.